 Courses, internships will foster students’ outreach to Oakland community

-Students in UC Berkelely Changemaker in Oakland will take an online Summer Sessions course from July 6 to Aug.
+Students in UC Berkelely Changemaker-Oakland will take an online Summer Sessions course from July 6 to Aug.
 13 called “The Berkeley Changemaker.”
 They’ll meet other incoming Berkeley students from around the world and be introduced to 22 of the campus’s most distinguished faculty members, from 16 departments and schools across Berkeley’s campus, who will share how they think about change-making and leadership, and how they put those skills into action.

 Guest faculty will include Chancellor Carol Christ, U.S. Treasury Secretary Janet Yellen and nine Distinguished Teaching Award winners at Berkeley.